deepanshs/mrsimulator/docs/user_guide/method/method.rst

 .. note::
     Python dictionaries can also be used to create and initialize **mrsimulator** objects.
-    To do this, the dictionary must use the object's attribute names as the key strings and be passed to a higher level object.
+    To do this, the dictionary must use the object's attribute names as the key strings and be passed to a higher-level object.
 Since a SpectralEvent object holds a list of TransitionQuery objects, the above code could have been written as

     .. plot::